Understand and adjust Streaming Units

 The remediation is similar to temporal join.
 You can scale out the query using PARTITION BY.

 Out of order buffer

 User can configure the out of order buffer size in the Event Ordering configuration pane.
 The buffer is used to hold inputs for the duration of the window, and reorder them.
 The size of the buffer is proportional to the event input rate multiply by the out of order window size.
 The default window size is 0.

-To remediate this, scale out query using PARTITION BY.
+To remediate overflow of the out of order buffer, scale out query using PARTITION BY.
 Once the query is partitioned out, it is spread out over multiple nodes.
-As a results the number of events coming into each node is reduced thereby reducing the number of events in each reorder buffer.
+As a result, the number of events coming into each node is reduced thereby reducing the number of events in each reorder buffer.